 Palestinian prime minister offers resignation

-RAMALLAH, West Bank (AP) — The Palestinian prime minister has offered the resignation of his government to President Mahmoud Abbas, in a new step toward ending a failed attempt at reconciling with the rival Hamas movement.
+RAMALLAH, West Bank (AP) — The Palestinian prime minister on Tuesday offered the resignation of his government to President Mahmoud Abbas, in a new step toward ending a failed attempt at reconciling with the rival Hamas movement.

 Hamdallah’s government was formed in 2013 as part of a power-sharing agreement with Hamas.
 But the government has never assumed its responsibilities in the Gaza Strip, which Hamas has ruled since a violent 2007 takeover.

 Abbas’ Fatah movement decided earlier this week to replace Hamdallah’s Cabinet of technocrats with a new Fatah-led government.